Cycling shoe: Triathlon

 Triathlon-specific shoes are usually a variant of road shoes.
 The key features include: quick foot entry and exit, sockless, and good drainage.
 During a triathlon, the athlete needs to change quickly from the swim to bike phase and from bike to run phase.
 At competitive levels, there is no time for socks or fiddly buckles.
-The shoes are usually pre-clipped to the pedals and feet are inserted after mounting.
-The shoes have a single big velcro fastening as opposed to laces or 3 velcro/ratchet straps.
+The shoes are usually pre-clipped to the pedals and feet are inserted after mounting the bike.
+The shoes often have a single big velcro fastening as opposed to laces or 3 velcro/ratchet straps.

 Track

 Velodrome or track racing is popular in the UK, Australia, parts of the US and the traditional cycling countries of Europe.
-In the past few years companies have developed track-specific shoes to address the very specialized needs of the track racer.
-These shoes tend to be very simple and almost traditional with lace closures for best fit with pedal straps yet they frequently use the lightest and most rigid materials.
-All that allows the riders to apply all their force to their pedals without worrying about the shoes stretching, coming off or coming unclipped.
-Keirin riders, sprinters and kilo riders and some others prefer a track specific shoe to a standard cycling shoe.
+Companies have developed track-specific shoes to address the very specialized needs of the track racer.
+These shoes tend to be simple and traditional with lace closures for best fit with pedal straps; they frequently use the lightest and most rigid materials.
+The point is to allow the rider to apply full force to the pedals without worrying about the shoes stretching, coming off or coming unclipped.
+Keirin riders, sprinters, and track time trial riders and some others prefer a track-specific shoe to a standard cycling shoe.
 Track-specific models are offered by relatively small number of manufacturers such as Riivo, Bont, DMT, Suplest (though named as road), and EZNI.

 Touring

 The traditional cycling tourist usually used toe clips and straps, but touring shoes designed for use with clipless pedals are now also common, usually with a recessed cleat so that the rider can both walk and cycle effectively.
-Touring shoes typically sacrifice some rigidity for traction and add treads.
+Touring shoes may sacrifice some rigidity for traction and add treads.

 Casual

 This type of shoe generally has a soft outsole (as compared with a road shoe) and a molded internal midsole.
 They are shaped more like a street or trail shoe with a less exaggerated "rocker" allowing a more normal gait.
-The outsole usually has a lugged pattern which is like a day hiking boot and is a compromise between an aggressive off shoe and an old-style touring shoe.
+The outsole usually has a lugged pattern which is like a day hiking boot and is a compromise between an aggressive off-road shoe and an old-style touring shoe.
 These shoes have a molded midsole which protects the rider's foot from the pedal and transfers energy more evenly without a pressure point at the exact shoe/pedal contact points.
-It also allows for the attachment of a clipless pedal cleat and can be more or less walked in normally.
+It also allows for the attachment of a clipless pedal cleat and can be walked in more-or-less normally.
 There is almost always a rectangular cutout in the outsole where a piece of the outsole material is removed by the purchaser or bicycle store, under which is the midsole and two oval slots where the cleats are bolted on.
-Most of these cleats follow Shimano's "SPD" system.
+Most of these cleats follow Shimano's "SPD" system (“Shimano Pedal Dynamics”).
 Other two-bolt cleat and pedal systems for use with casual cycling and MTB shoes are produced by Crank Brothers, Speedplay and Ritchey, to name a few.
 Casual cycling shoes normally have a US retail price of under $100.
 Sizes range from 35 to 50 in European sizing.